Silk - the Chinese luxury fabric

 Children wearing traditional silk clothes

 Silk is a precious fabric that brought considerable wealth and prestige to China.
-Silk cultivation is said to date from the time of the legendary Yellow Emperor, when Empress Leizu herself cultivated silkworms.
+Silk cultivation is said to date from the time of the legendary Yellow Emperor (4,500 years ago), when Empress Leizu herself cultivated silkworms.
 For many centuries it was a material only made in China.
 At the Spring Festival every year the emperor each year plowed a ritual furrow and the empress made a ritual offering of mulberry leaves and silkworm cocoons.
 Archeology has confirmed silk's long history by finding silk fragments from as early as Neolithic times.
-Silk has found many uses not just for clothing but also for paintings and writing as it is both soft and retains color dyes.
+Silk has found many uses not just for clothing but also for paintings and writing material as it is both soft and retains color dyes.

 Video not visible